 This will be a work in progress to get your family situated with sun protection clothing.

 There is a progression that goes with becoming aware of the sun and its dangers.
 This will make it easy to remember as you work through your child’s closet to see what he has that is sun blocking.
 What will work till you have time to find actual rated sun blocking clothing for your family?

 So a worn shirt is better than nothing!

 A new, thicker white shirt is better than nothing.

 That navy or black new shirt is probably going to be the best choice.
-With the bright red or deep green a good next best.
+Bright red or deep green is a good next best.

 Make some changes in your lifestyle to keep the kids out of the stronger rays time of day.

 Using sun-blocking clothing, monitoring times in the sun, and using sunscreen will help your child have healthier skin.